top of page

 Referral can be made by your GP, psychiatrist, or other allied health professionals.
 You can also self refer.

 As an adult, whilst a referral for assessment is not necessary, if you have a good relationship with your GP (or other health practitioner above) and you have been discussing Autism and related health conditions, a detailed referral can be integrated into your assessment and serve as another form of evidence.
+However, you need to weigh up the cost of the appointment to have the letter written and the level of detail that might be provided.

 When do I find out if I meet criteria?